• Skip to primary navigation

 • It will take a few days for your milk to dry up.
 If your breasts are soft and you have just a little colostrum/milk, do not stimulate the breast tissue or nipple areas.

-• To help with the pain and swelling:
+• To help with pain and swelling:

-• Take acetaminophen (Tylenol) or ibuprofen
+• Take acetaminophen (Tylenol) or ibuprofen (Advil).

 • Put cold packs on your breasts.
 You can use an ice pack or put ice in a plastic bag.
 Be sure to put a thin cloth (like a dishcloth or pillowcase) between the ice pack and your breasts.

 • Apply CaboCreme to your breasts every 2 to 4 hours.
+This creme has an enzyme from cabbage that helps with pain relief.

 • When standing in the shower, do not let the water hit your breasts directly.
 Turn your back and let the water run over your shoulders.

 • Try not to touch or massage your breasts.
 If you are very uncomfortable, you can gently massage your breasts for a few minutes to let some milk out, but only until your breasts soften.
-Do not pump or empty your breasts directly.
+Do not pump or empty your breasts completely.

 • To help dry up your milk supply: